nattog/passthrough/README.md

 ## contributing

-interested in adding a new feature or making changes? any pr is always welcome.
+wishing to add a new feature or make some changes? github pull requests are welcome.